odpi/egeria-docs/site/docs/features/discovery-and-stewardship/overview.md

 Metadata discovery is an automated process that extracts metadata about a [digital resource](/concepts/resource).
 This metadata may be:

 * embedded within the asset (for example a digital photograph has embedded metadata), or
-* managed by the platform that is hosting the asset (for example, a relational database platform maintains schema information about the data store in its databases) or
+* managed by the platform that is hosting the asset (for example, a relational database platform maintains schema information about the data store in its databases), or
 * determined by analysing the content of the asset (for example a quality tool may analyse the data content to determine the types and range of values it contains and, maybe from that analysis, determine a quality score for the data).

 Some metadata discovery may occur when the digital resource is first catalogued as an [asset](/concepts/asset).
 [Integrated cataloguing](/features/integrated-cataloguing) typically automates the creation the basic asset entry, its connection and optionally, its schema.
 This is sometimes called *technical metadata*.